-Joseph Carroll Fox
+Joe Carroll Fox

 February 5, 1943 — March 1, 2026

-Joseph Carroll Fox, 83, of Plano, Texas, passed away peacefully on March 1, 2026, at his home, surrounded by his loving family.
+Joseph “Joe” Carroll Fox, 83, of Plano, Texas, passed away peacefully on March 1, 2026, at his home, surrounded by his loving family.
 Born on February 5, 1943, in Callisburg, Texas, to Joseph “Joe” and Inez (Moore) Fox, Joe lived a life defined by curiosity, adventure, unwavering devotion to his family, and an enduring spirit that touched everyone fortunate enough to know him.

 A gifted student and athlete, Joe earned a dual scholarship to Texas Tech University to play both baseball and basketball, graduating in 1965 with a Bachelor of Science in Mechanical Engineering.
 He went on to earn a master’s degree from the Cox School of Business at Southern Methodist University.

 What set Joe apart as a leader was not his title or his accomplishments, but the genuine interest he took in the people around him.
-He was fiercely loyal to his teams at Texas Instruments, always going the extra mile for everyone with whom he worked with.
+He was fiercely loyal to his teams at Texas Instruments, always going the extra mile for everyone with whom he worked.
 Joe had a gift for helping people.
 He was an unseen hand, steadying those around him in ways they often would not discover until long after the moment had passed.
 This was simply who he was — at work, at home, and everywhere in between.

 Joe was a man who never stopped reaching for the next horizon.
 An avid outdoorsman, he found deep joy in hunting, fishing, and camping.
 His travels took him across the globe, both for business and for the pure love of exploration.
-In one of his most remarkable chapters, he trekked the mountains of Nepal twice in service of underprivileged children in the region.
+In one of his most remarkable chapters, he trekked the mountains of Nepal twice in the service of underprivileged children in the region.
 At the age of 61, he summited Mount Kilimanjaro — a testament to the determination and vitality he carried throughout his life.

 Above all else, Joe Fox was a family man.
 He is survived by his beloved wife, Kay Fox, of Plano, Texas.
 He was a loving father to Angelee Fox Bouchard, Joseph “Kyle” Fox, and Kristen Kay Ramsey, and a proud father-in-law to Bob Bouchard, Janelle Fox, and John Ramsey.
-His greatest joy in his later years was the role of grandfather.
+The greatest joy in his later years was the role of grandfather, “Pops.”
 He loved his eight grandchildren — Preston, Riley, Jack, Avery, Sydney, Matthew, James and Savanna — with boundless pride and affection.
-He is also survived by his sister, Linda Malone, of Wills Point, Texas, his sister-in-law, Maxine Fox, of Lubbock, Texas, as well as numerous nieces and nephews.
+He is also survived by his sister, Linda Malone, of Wills Point, Texas, his sister-in-law, Maxine Fox, of Lubbock, Texas, and numerous nieces and nephews.
+Joe was preceded in death by his parents, Joe and Inez (Moore) Fox, and his brothers, Orville Fox and Larry Fox.

-A burial service will be held at Fairview Cemetery in Gainesville, Texas at 11:00 a.m. on Friday, March 6, 2026.
+A burial service will be held at Fairview Cemetery in Gainesville, Texas, at 11:00 a.m. on Friday, March 6, 2026.

 Service Schedule

-Upcoming Services
+Past Services

 Burial